legendarycode3/Mastering-HTML-CSS-Courses/README.md

 **Code Editor** <br/>

 As web developer, you should write code using a text or code editor.
-Therefore, to write HTML code, CSS, JS, React etc. You need to have a code edit.
+Therefore, to write HTML code, CSS, JS, React etc. You need to have a code editor.

 I will use Visual studio code and I will use it in this challenge too.
 I strongly suggest to use Visual Studio Code because it has lots of productivity extensions that makes super productive.
 Now, let's download https://code.visualstudio.com/Download visual studio code. <br/>